jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/enum-dphyp/README.txt

 inner-left: inner then left

+inner-left-cross: inner then left, then cross product on the right hand side of the inner

 left-3: two tables, both left joined

 left-3a: second condition to same parent

 left-3n: null tolerant predicate prevents reordering

+left-cross: left join with a cross product on the right hand side

 left-inner: left then inner